dgonz64/redux-form-auto/docs/_sources/guide.rst.txt

 You can override field props individually.
 You can do this with a component called ``FieldPropsOverride``.
 This is useful when you want to create an special field with some functionality that forces you to provide an event handler.
 Let's see an example::

-  import { Autoform, FieldPropsOverride } from 'redux-form-auto'
+  import { Autoform, FieldPropsOverride } from 'redux-form-auto-bootstrap3'

   const Component = ({ onKeyDown }) =>
     <Autoform schema={client}>